Spatio-Temporal GNNs: Learning on Graphs Through Time

 - METR-LA: 207 traffic sensors in Los Angeles, 4 months, 5-minute intervals

-- Solar-Energy: 137 solar plants, 6 months of production data
+- Solar-Energy: 137 photovoltaic plants, 10-minute production readings

 Standard task: 15/30/60-minute horizon prediction.
 Metrics: MAE, MAPE, RMSE.